birarr/jungle-chalenge/README.md

 Target level: This is an entry level course, no prior knowledge of programming is needed.

-*My accomplishments were recreate a static web page, using my knowledge.
+**My accomplishments were recreate a static web page, using the knowledge that I've learned in the Academy course and previous lessons.